beckernick/fed_twitter_bot/README.md

-# fed_twitter_bot
-Federal Reserve Board Working Paper Twitter Bot
+# Federal Reserve Board Working Paper Twitter Bot

+@FRBWorkingPaper

+This twitter bot automatically posts the newest working papers from the Federal Reserve Board of Governors.
+This account is not affiliated with the Federal Reserve Board of Governors.